Ivordir/StardewValleyStonks/src/WebApp/Info/Info.md

 ![The number of giant crop orienations for each tile on a 5x5 field.](/public/img/Field%20Layouts/Example%20Orientations%20Per%20Tile.png)

-Doing this same process for your crop field can be annoying, since other obstacles in the field like sprinklers and jumino huts block certain spawning locations as well.
+Doing this same process for your crop field can be tedious, since other obstacles in the field like sprinklers and jumino huts block certain spawning locations as well.
 So, included below are precomputed averages for various field layouts.
 Making a rough estimate for your field using the values below should be good enough.